mikalai-hryb/notes/terraform.md

 ### What is IaC?

-The infrastructure as code workflow lets your declaratively manage a variety of services and automate your changes to them
+The infrastructure as code workflow lets you declaratively provision and manage computing infrastructure through machine-readable files and automate your changes to them

-### What other "infrastructure as" stules exist?
+### What other "infrastructure as" styles exist?

 ???

-### What deployment strateges do you know?
+### What deployment strategies do you know?
 And describe them

 blue/green, canary, ...